browserengineering/book/book/accessibility.md

 this [example](examples/example14-focus.html).
 And if you zoom in enough, you should be able to make the link cross multiple lines and use multiple focus rectangles.

-In addition to activation of input elements, there are four more mouse controls in the browser: the back button, the add-tab button, iterating through the tabs, and the button to quit the browser.[^one-more] Bind them to `ctrl-left`, `ctrl-t`, `ctrl-tab` and `ctrl-q`, respectively.
-The code to implement these is straightforward, so I've omitted it.

-[^one-more]: Actually, there are sometimes more, depending on the OS you're working with: buttons to minimize or maximize the browser window.
-Those require calling specialized OS APIs, so I won't implement them.

 ::: {.further}